 Additional supporting documents must be submitted with all forms above.
 This list of additional documents varies based on the answers.
 CitizenPath provides a personalized list of documents to submit with your application.
 You’ll know exactly what to submit and how to organize your application package.

-While somewhat obscure, many people have been able to gain lawful permanent resident status through Section 245(i) of the Immigration and Nationality Act (INA).
+While somewhat obscure, some undocumented parents have been able to gain lawful permanent resident status through Section 245(i) of the Immigration and Nationality Act (INA).
 If anyone or any employer submitted a visa petition for your undocumented parent on or before April 30, 2001, the parent may have a path to a green card.

 Another relative may have filed Form I-130, Petition for Alien Relative, with your parent as the beneficiary.
 Likewise, an employer may have filed Form I-140, Petition for Alien Worker, on behalf of your parent.
 If either petition was filed on or before April 30, 2001, it opens a door for your parent to adjust status through a U.S. citizen child.